kroman0/products/quintagroup.canonicalpath/trunk/quintagroup/canonicalpath/README.txt

 quintagroup.canonicalpath Package Readme
 ========================================

-Canonical path serves for possibility to define path, which may be different from standard Physical path in portal.
-It's uses by such products as quintagroup.seoptimizer (for defining canonical url of the object), quintagroup.plonegooglesitemaps (on google sitemap generation).
+The package serves for possibility to define path and/or link for the object, which may differ from standard Physical path or URL in portal.
+It's uses by such products as quintagroup.seoptimizer (for defining canonical link of the object), quintagroup.plonegooglesitemaps (on google sitemaps generation).

-This package intended for bring *canonical_path* property to any traversable object.
-For that it defines ICanonicalPath interface, and register basic adapter for ITraversable.
+This package intended for bring *canonical_path* and/or *canonical_link* property to any traversable object.
+For that it defines ICanonicalPath and ICanonicalLink interfaces, and register basic adapters for ITraversable objects.

-Also package register canonical_path indexer for possible usage in catalog (ZCatalog).
+Also package register *canonical_path* and *canonical_link* indexers for possible usage in catalog (ZCatalog).

+Default adapters behaviour:

-Default adapter return path from portal root, i.e. for `/plone/front-page` *canonical_path* will be `/front-page`.
+  - *canonical_path* return path from portal root, i.e. for
+    `/plone/front-page` *canonical_path* will be `/front-page`.
+  - *canonical_link* return absoulute url of the object.